GeorgErik/RESTful_api/readme.md

-# Project Title
+# RESTful api

 RESTful api for searching similar word from database using levenshtein algorithm

 ### Installing

-For running this api with XAMPP on your local machine, pull this git into your xampp/htdocs folder Open your phpmyadmin in browser and import api.sql
+For running this api with XAMPP on your local machine, pull this git into your xampp/htdocs folder, open your phpmyadmin in browser and import api.sql

 ## Deployment